ljbo82/cpp-project-builder-doc/README.md

 ## Default source directories

-When present, these directories (relative to project's Makefile) are used with the following purposes:
+When present, these directories (relative to project's Makefile) are used (by default) with the following purposes:

 * **src/**